 I Can Quit Whenever I Want

-I Haven’t Lost My Job, I Can’t Be An Addict
+I Haven’t Lost My Job, I Can’t Be an Addict

-Addicts tend to blame their issues on others.
 Even the smallest of life’s problems can seem like a disaster to someone suffering from addiction.
 Everyone faces trouble in life, but an addict struggles with finding a way to the other side without a substance to help.
 You’ll often hear things like, “If only my wife was better,” or “If my boss wasn’t so hard on me.”

 Many times, it will sound like the world is out to get the addict.
 Other times, they can appear to be under more stress and turmoil than anyone else.
-The reality is that the drugs and alcohol are most likely causing more of their issues.
+The reality is that drugs and alcohol are most likely causing more of their issues.

-They Are Just Trying To Ruin My Fun
+They Are Just Trying to Ruin My Fun

 When an addict hears concerns from loved ones, it is easy for them to feel controlled.
 They believe that no one wants them to have fun.
 The family becomes the enemy during this time and will often find the addict pulling further away.

 When someone has given drug or alcohol treatment a try, and they feel they “failed” at it, they will have a difficult time wanting to go back.
 Oftentimes, they weren’t ready the first time they tried.
 Recovery works if you work it.
 When the individual approaches rehab willing to try their hardest, they’re more likely to see results.